This fund focuses on our future infrastructure and society

 - Exit charge: None (5% but only if you sell units within a month of purchase)

-- Ongoing charges: A maximum of 1.86% (factored into the net asset value)
+- Ongoing charges: 2.15% (factored into the net asset value)

 - Anti-dilution levy: In exceptional situations*

 * If net entries and exits involve exceptionally large amounts, KBC Asset Management may decide to levy additional charges on the investors concerned (those buying or selling fund units on that day) to mitigate the negative impact on the net asset value.
 The size of this levy is based on the transaction charges incurred by the fund manager.
 Applied in very exceptional situations, this levy is in the interests of those investors remaining in the fund.

 - Withholding tax on dividends: 30% (only for distribution units)

 - Withholding tax upon exit: None

 - Stock market tax upon exit: 1.32%, with a maximum charge of 4 000 euros (only for capitalisation units)